Victorian Railways T class (1874): History

 In 1874 the Victorian Railways imported two pattern engines from Beyer, Peacock & Co.
 (Manchester)—a passenger type 2-4-0, and a goods type 0-6-0.
 Respectively, on arrival these became the Victorian Railways' engines 98 and 125.
 The engines shared many components, essentially being variants on the theme as was common practice at the time.
-While no further engines of these types were ordered by the Victorian Railways, the newly-formed Deniliquin and Moama Railway Company (D&MR) appreciated the goods design and placed orders for two identical units in 1875, followed by a third in 1876 and a fourth in 1878.
+While no further engines of these types were initially ordered by the Victorian Railways, the newly-formed Deniliquin and Moama Railway Company (D&MR) appreciated the goods design and placed orders for two identical units in 1875, followed by a third in 1876 and a fourth in 1878.
 These four units had larger timber cabins to provide improved crew comfort, and six-wheel tenders were fitted with 3.5 LT coal and 1915 impgal water capacity.
 The engines operating on the D&MR were fired with local redgum instead of coal, and at least No. 4 was fitted with a diamond-shaped funnel with a screen to reduce the chance of lineside fires caused by cinders.

 A decade later Solomon Mirls, the newly appointed Locomotive Superintendent of the Victorian Railways, suggested that the Victorian Government let tenders for a further 18 engines based on the design of No. 125, with slight modifications taking into account lessons learned.
 Phoenix Foundry, who had since constructed copies of the passenger-type engine, won the contract and delivered additional goods engines through 1884–1885 as odd numbers 249 to 283.
 In the 1886 classification scheme the group became known as the T class.
 Phoenix Foundry's engines were a close match to the D&MR type, including the improved cab and extended tender designs.
+Where the pattern engine had been imported with a four-wheel tender, the new builds each had six-wheel tenders.
+Notably, the photo of T267 at Koondrook in Newsrail, March 1983 p.78, shows the engine with a taller, wider tender borrowed from engine D122, which had been sold to the D&MR in 1920.

 By 1890, the class was allocated to a range of country depots including one each to Maryborough, Ballarat and Seymour, six each to Ararat and Benalla, and four to Stawell.